-New Hire Onboarding: Recognize the different types of job boards, networking websites, and social media platforms that will aid in your recruitment efforts.
+New Hire Onboarding: Recognize the different job boards, networking websites, and social media platforms that will aid your recruitment efforts.
 Invest in the channels that yield the highest returns.

-Retention: The retention rate of a company is the best indicator of a successful recruitment strategy.
-Retention efforts must always be ongoing, with a primary focus on assisting employees in advancing in their careers.
+Retention: A company’s retention rate is the best indicator of a successful recruitment strategy.
+Retention efforts must always be ongoing, with a primary focus on assisting employees in advancing their careers.

 Employee Branding: Create a strong employee value proposition and take steps to make potential job candidates aware of it.

 Best Campus Recruitment Strategy: Hire Talent while spending less